aljhn/neural_differential_equations/README.md

 Original paper by [Chen et al. \[2018\]](https://arxiv.org/abs/1806.07366).

-Diffrax has an existing implementation of the adjoint method, but this part of Diffrax is not used, only the numerical integration as it supports PyTrees unlike SciPy which only supports numpy arrays.
+Diffrax has an existing implementation of the adjoint method, but this part of Diffrax is not used, only the numerical integration as it supports arbitrary PyTrees unlike SciPy which only supports numpy arrays.

 ## Augmented Neural ODEs